 At National Legal Service we aim to provide the best possible service to our clients and, in order to do this, we need to know from you if you feel dissatisfied.
 Should you have any occasion to feel unhappy about our service, or about the bill, please let us know straight away and we will discuss this with you.
-Should you wish to make a complaint, Maria Puglisi is the person who deals with these matters and he will be prepared to discuss your complaint with you.
+Should you wish to make a complaint, Ms Aleksandra Ulatowska is the person who deals with these matters and she will be prepared to discuss your complaint with you.

 The Solicitors Regulation Authority (SRA) can help you if you are concerned about a solicitor’s behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can find information about raising your concerns with the SRA at www.sra.org.uk in the ‘For the public’ section.”

 In accordance with the Provision of Service Regulations 2009 details of our Professional Indemnity Insurance can be obtained by contacting our offices.
 Our VAT number is 272125818.
 We are regulated and authorised by the Solicitors Regulation Authority (SRA) under number 639352.
 The SRA Code of Conduct sets out the regulatory framework imposed on service providers such as ours.
 The current edition of the SRA Code is available on the SRA website at www.sra.org.uk.